 Hammond Clock Motor (Rotor)

 My business is rebuilding your original motor, when possible.
 All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
 I must have the old motor.
 If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
-Using one from inventory adds $75.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+Using one from inventory adds $150.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+I do not know of any substitute.
 In addition to the picture above, these motors are identified by their 15 tooth brass pinion (gear).
 Hammond produced clocks from 1928 to 1941.
-My turnaround is 3 to 4 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
+My turnaround is 3 to 4 weeks for motor/rotor service, 6 to 8 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
 Please see Postal Telegraph Clock for the cost and Hammond movements I do and don't work on.
 If a movement overhaul is needed it is $300.00 plus shipping and if you want expedited service then it doubles to $600.00 plus shipping.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
 If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $95.00 with everything else staying the same.
 The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
 I can ship at that price for clocks up to 22" long ($260.00 total).
 Overhaul Hammond clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $60.00 Total $260.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
 Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $560.00, then the movement would have the same 2-year warranty as the motor.
-I'll not ship the rotor/motor until I received payment.
-I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
-Normally shipping takes place one week or so after I receive payment and thanks !
+I'll not ship the motor until I received payment.
+I accept personal checks, certified checks, or company checks for payment but repeat customers may use personal checks.
+Normally shipping takes place one week or so after I receive payment and thanks!
+If you use a personal check then please allow 10 days before shipping to allow the check to clear.

 Another possibility is that an older Sessions that two electrical "motors" from one power source.